Great Northumberland Forest: Planting

-Between the announcement in 2019 and the end of the 2021-22 planting season, it is calculated that over 932 hectare of woodland has been created, plus over 543,000 individual trees of hedgerow trees in smaller schemes.
+Between the announcement in 2019 and the 2023-2024 planting season, it is calculated that over 932 hectare of woodland has been created, plus over 2.9 million individual trees in smaller schemes (hedgerow trees, individual trees e.g. in parkland style).
 This includes tree establishment funded through Countryside Stewardship, The Woodland Carbon Fund / The Woodland Carbon Code, the Northumberland Wildlife Trust, the Rivers Trusts in the county, Farming in Protected Landscape funding, the Green Recovery Challenge Fund, and trees planted as part of planning applications.

 Launch event

 A launch event was held at Kirkharle in November 2021.